 There are a few reasons that support engaging a draftsperson or architect:

-- It may help you decide whether or not to become an OB.
+- It may help with your final decision to become an OB.

 - To obtain final plans/structural drawings required for development applications/approvals (the plans kick start the process including budgeting).

 - Depending on your budget, help you with permits/approvals.